craigrmc/alignment/essay.md

 ### 6A Out-of-Time

-* The AIs are coming and they will be here soon
-* There is no stopping this
-* The Final Exam

 The AIs are coming, and they will be here soon.
 Dario Amodei was right, there is no stopping this.
 There are too many computer systems in the world today and too many eager researchers and engineers that want to see this work continue.
 There are too many companies that want to massively increase profits.
 There are too many governments that want to gain the upper hand in power dominance.
 The chips will continue increasing in capability and performance.

 This is like an astroid heading to earth.
 Hoping that it will just stop is not going to work.
 Pretending that it isn't there won't work.
 Blowing it up with a nuke won't work.
 The best we can do is nudge it in the right direction as soon as possible.

 ### 6B Sim Racing

-* You can't defer responsibility for what you build
-* Sim Racing Analogy
-    * Use the brakes

 Engineers are responsible for what they build.
 If a bridge collapses or a building tumbles, someone will pay the price for failure.
 The frontier AI companies should also be responsible for their models they release and deploy.
 This does not appear to be the case today.
 Sure a misbehaving AI model is treated as a bug, in which case it is quickly patched out and fixed, but the only negative consequences is negative public backlash.
 There should be some level of external pressure against misbehaving AIs.
 It is an understandable problem since the line between research prototype and business / consumer product has blended quite a bit.
 The original ChatGPT release was intended just to allow the internet at large to experiment with the latest OpenAI research, it wasn't intended to be a final product.
 The unpredictable popularity skyrocketed for ChatGPT, and OpenAI saw dollar signs.
 So now if these AI models are being integrated into real system and being forced onto humans, and AI companies are making money off of it, than it needs to be treated as a regulated product not experimental research.